junxit/us-congress-bills-117/metadata.md

 - 2021-10-25 — Ms. Waters moved to suspend the rules and pass the bill.
 - 2021-10-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 391 - 29 (Roll no. 332). (text: CR H5838-5839)
 - 2021-10-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 391 - 29 (Roll no. 332).(text: CR H5838-5839)
+- 2021-10-26 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.